Gleyber Torres Preview, Player Props: Yankees vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.91 team ERA that ranks 27th among all league pitching staffs.
+- The Nationals' 4.92 team ERA ranks 27th among all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (190 total, 1.5 per game).
+- The Nationals allow the most home runs in baseball (194 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.